-In effect, making your own toothpaste gives you complete control over what ingredients are contained therein, as well as the quality of those ingredients.
+Making your own toothpaste gives you complete control over what ingredients are contained therein.
 An additional advantage is that you will save money, with a modest investment of time.

-There are many do-it-yourself (DIY) toothpaste recipes to be found on the Internet, and high quality ingredients are commonly available at your local food co-op or independent health food store, as well as online.
-Organic and high-quality herbs, essential oils, and cosmetic ingredients can be found at From Nature with Love, New Directions Aromatics,197 and Mountain Rose Herbs-198 among many others.
+There are many do-it-yourself (DIY) toothpaste recipes on the Internet, and high-quality ingredients are commonly available at your local food co-op or independent health food store, as well as online.
+Organic herbs, essential oils, and cosmetic ingredients can be found at From Nature with Love, New Directions Aromatics, and Mountain Rose Herbs, among many others.